zoe-walker/Visualizations/Examples/EChartsRadialTree/ReadMe.md

 1.  __level1Relationship__
     * Details of nodes at level 1 of the hierarchy, i.e. nodes whose parent is the root node
 1.  __level2Relationship__
-    * Details of nodes at level 2 of the hierarchy, i.e. nodes whose parent at level 1
+    * Details of nodes at level 2 of the hierarchy, i.e. nodes whose parent is at level 1
 1.  __level3Relationship__
-    * Details of nodes at level 3 of the hierarchy, i.e. nodes whose parent at level 2
+    * Details of nodes at level 3 of the hierarchy, i.e. nodes whose parent is at level 2
 1.  __level4Relationship__
-    * Details of nodes at level 4 of the hierarchy, i.e. nodes whose parent at level 3
+    * Details of nodes at level 4 of the hierarchy, i.e. nodes whose parent is at level 3

 [Table of Contents](#table-of-contents)